BACK TO THE GAME

 Use the list below to navigate specific topics about the game.

-Multiplayer Chess Online is a game of Chess that you can play against other real opponents through the Internet.
+the Internet.
 You can play with strangers, play privately with friends, or even play with other people next to you in your own device.

-How to start
+How to play

 This is the game's starting screen.
 You will have several different options.